 Note: By clicking on the "Download template" button, you will get a template (.csv) that is generated from the sample references defined in your protocol.

 b.
-Then click on "Import samples info file...", and browse for your file (.csv).
+Then click on "Import samples info" and browse to the location that contains your file (.csv).

-If the uploaded file match the format required by OneLab, the sample information will be filled with your provided data.
+If the uploaded file matches the format required by OneLab, the sample information will be filled out with your provided data.

 Complete your protocol preparation by following the on-screen instructions and then start your experiment.